 - California leads the top 10 again.
 Like in last year’s study, not only does a California city take the top spot, but the majority of cities in the top 10 are in the state as well.
 Seven of the top 10 cities in our study this year are in the Golden State, compared to six in our 2019 study, two in our 2018 study and just one in our 2017 study.
 From 2014 through 2018, median household income in these cities increased by more than 26% on average.

 - Florida cities stand out amid dominance from mostly Western cities.
 The only non-Western state represented in our top 25 is Florida, which holds the following spots: Lehigh Acres at No.2, Port St. Lucie at No. 17, West Palm Beach at No. 20, Tampa at No. 21 and Orlando at No. 24.

 - Housing markets are consistently rising in Oakland, Aurora and Vista.
 For the three latest versions of this study, Oakland, CA; Aurora, CO and Vista, CA have consistently ranked in the top 10.
-The five-year change in median home value for each city has increased over those years as well.
-From 2014 through 2018, the median home value increased by more than 30% in each of these cities.
+The four-year change in median home value for each city has increased over those years as well.
+From 2014 to 2018, the median home value increased by more than 30% in each of these cities.

 1. Jurupa Valley, CA